GCC HIGH SCHOOL EQUIVALENCY OFFICE

 - Candidate between the age of 16-17 must provide an official withdrawal form;

-- Candidate must not hold a standard high school diploma
+- Candidate must not hold a standard high school diploma;

-NOTE: Under no circumstances may the GED® Test be administered to a person who is under 16 years old.
+NOTE: Under no circumstances may a high school equivalency test be administered to a person who is under 16 years old.